/

 Engineering

 Today’s engineers tackle the world’s most pressing problems, including climate change.
 They design urban infrastructure, looking for ways to increase the density of people in cities to reduce urban sprawl.
 They help create products like eco-friendly, resilient timber that can withstand severe weather.
-Engineers also work in health care—two University of Waterloo mechanical engineering grads invented a camera tiny enough to fit inside veins and arteries, helping surgeons better treat stroke victims.
+Engineers also work in health care—a biomedical engineering research team at McMaster University recently found a way to quickly develop a sheet of cells that could be used in regenerative medicine.

 Once a student is in an engineering program, they’ll find it academically rigorous.
 Time management and organizational skills are critical to success, as is learning to ask for help when needed—a foreign concept for the kind of high achiever this field typically attracts.
 Academic advisers can help students manage their workload and develop learning skills, and connect them to mental-health resources.
 Student clubs and design teams help build community and let students explore what they’re learning in a tangible, hands-on way.

 Canada has many excellent engineering programs, so students should consider location, program length, campus life, clubs and extracurriculars when deciding where to apply.
 Schools that offer paid internships and co-ops bridge the gap between the classroom and the real world and help students fund their studies.
-The average engineering co-op pays over $50,000 annually, and the job application process provides valuable interviewing experience.
+For example, the average engineering co-op position at the University of Toronto pays over $50,000 annually.

 Others have programs where the students alternate between four months at school and four months working full-time.
 These allow for a broader range of job experiences, where students can take what they learn in the classroom to the job and back again.
 But they also provide less opportunity for building long-term relationships, and relocating to various cities for placements can be disruptive.

 Engineers Canada accredits all undergraduate engineering programs in the country, guaranteeing that students will meet the academic requirements to be licensed in any province or territory and, in some cases, internationally.
-For students seeking to differentiate themselves further, a graduate degree can open doors, expand networks and boost earning potential and career advancement opportunities.
+For students seeking to differentiate themselves further, a graduate degree can open doors, expand networks and boost earning potential. ν

 Standout Engineering Programs